Plan Your Visit While At Home

-Advance planning is a requirement for a successful theme park vacation with a child with autism.
+Advance planning is a requirement for a successful theme park vacation in Orlando for guests with autism.
 Your vacation will include a plethora of sensory stimulation, from crowds to lights to noise, so prepare your child in advance.
 Practice trips to the mall, create and practice social stories, go on weekend trips, and perhaps a local fair will help your child get used to the stimuli, and will allow you to determine what will and will not be appropriate for your child.

 Research the rides, shows, and attractions offered at Universal Studios in advance.
 Universal’s free guide, “The Rider’s Guide for Rider Safety and Guests with Disabilities,” is available for download on their official website.
 The Guide outlines the specifics about each attraction, from height requirements to health restrictions.
 The Guide is quite detailed and can be invaluable in making your touring plan.